Mustafa-khann/Mustafa-khann/README.md

 - 🖥 | Pursuing Bachelor's Degree in CS |
 - 🕸️ I’m currently Self learning Backend Web Development.
-- 🔒 Main Field of Interest: Security
+- 🔒 Main Field of Interest: idk.....
-- 👯 I'd love to collaborate with other Computer & Engineering Nerds || Communities .
+- 👯 I'd love to collaborate with other Computer & Engineering Nerds || Communities.
 - 🥅 2022 Goals: Learn as Much as I can!
 - 🤖 Hobby: Electronics & Cool Stuff with Arduino